Neutralizing An Acid

 Step 1: Identify the Acid

 Before you neutralize, you need to know what you’re dealing with.
-If you’re unsure, assume it’s strong and act accordingly.
-Weak acids (vinegar, citrus juice) are less urgent but still worth addressing.
-Day to day, strong acids (like sulfuric acid or hydrochloric acid) require immediate action and protective gear.
+Here's the thing — strong acids (like sulfuric acid or hydrochloric acid) require immediate action and protective gear.
+Because of that, weak acids (vinegar, citrus juice) are less urgent but still worth addressing.
+In real terms, if you’re unsure, assume it’s strong and act accordingly.
 Safety first, always.

 Step 2: Choose the Right Neutralizer